 Prion protein or PrP is present in most of our cells.
-Although highly conserved between species, its role is poorly known.
-In the neurons of sick people, prion proteins take on a wrong conformation, become resistant to degradation, and aggregate with each other, called scrapie prion proteins, PrPsc.
-Protein deposits multiply and then accumulate inside and outside the neurons causing them to malfunction and eventually degenerate.
-The propagation of prions is based on their ability to interact with the normal form of the prion protein, change its conformation and convert it into a pathological form.
+Although highly conserved among species, its role is still poorly understood.
+In the neurons of sick people, prion proteins adopt an abnormal conformation (misfold), become resistant to degradation, and aggregate together: these are known as “scrapie” prion proteins, or PrPsc.
+Protein deposits then multiply and accumulate inside and outside neurons, causing them to malfunction and eventually degenerate.
+The spread of prions depends on their ability to interact with the normal form of the prion protein, change its conformation, and convert it into a pathological form.

 At Paris Brain Institute